 By thinning your fruit, you will take weight off the branches.
 Branches with excess weight are subject to breaking, which will stress your tree.

 Where to Buy Apricot Trees

 Apricot trees are generally propagated on peach or apricot rootstock.
 Most apricot trees are self pollinating, however, some do require cross pollination so be sure to check your cultivar when purchasing.
 Apricot trees can be grown from the pit or stone; however these trees will unlikely produce fruit.
 Instead, select a tree that is grafted onto root stock for the best fruiting result and hardiness.

-If you want to check out a great selection of Apricot Trees for sales, check out Nature Hills Nursery, our favorite online nursery.
+If you want to check out a great selection of Apricot Trees for sales, check out these online nurseries: